datpham0412/sign-up-application/README.md

 - Data storage in MongoDB.
 - Responsive design using Bootstrap.

-## 🚀 Installation and Running the Project
+## 🚀Installation and Running the Project

 ### Prerequisites